Criminal Defense Attorney in TRAVERSE CITY

 (4) Assault with a dangerous weapon, MCL 750.82, 4-year maximum sentence;

 (5) Delivery or manufacture of a controlled substance: MCL 333.7402, depending on the controlled substance, and the amount, maximum sentence 2-years to life;

 (6) Possession of a controlled substance, MCL 333.7403, depending on the controlled substance, and the amount, maximum sentence 2-years to life;

 (7) Home Invasion, MCL 750.110a, depending on the perpetrator’s intent, perpetrator’s use of a weapon, and occupants in the home, 5-years to 20-years; and

 (8) Maintaining a drug house, 333.7405(d), 5-year maximum sentence.

 Do I still need a lawyer even if I did the crime and will plead guilty?

 Yes, you do!
 A criminal attorney has two jobs: make the prosecutor prove their case and prepare the client for sentencing.
 Once a criminal defendant pleads guilty, the next stage of the process is sentencing.
 Leniency is not a right; it is something a defendant must earn.
 I work hard to present my clients as best as possible in front of the sentencing Judge.
-Remember this; a criminal defendant only has minutes to leave a good impression with a Judge.
+Remember this; a criminal defendant only has minutes to leave a good impression on a Judge.
 I have heard hundreds of people talk to a Judge, how many times have you been in the hot seat?
 Speaking to Judge at sentencing is a difficult task, it is a skill that most people can perform with the aid of an experienced criminal defense attorney.

 Grand Traverse County Criminal Courts